Telemedicine program connects participating health care facilities with volunteer cardiologists at no cost to patients

 (Lauritzen, T. et al., 2008)2

-Success stories from that pilot are already rolling in, like this one: A primary care physician in Texas knew his patient with heart failure needed a cardiologist, but the patient had significant barriers to getting the expertise and treatment he desperately needed.
+Success stories are already rolling in, like this one: A primary care physician in Texas knew his patient with heart failure needed a cardiologist, but the patient had significant barriers to getting the expertise and treatment he desperately needed.
 The physician reached out via the program to American Heart Association volunteer cardiologist John Osborne, M.D., CEO State of the Heart Cardiology in Grapevine, Texas, for consultation.
 The physician and cardiologist consulted digitally on the Doctors With Heart platform and collaborated to create a treatment plan that is expected to be highly successful.

 “With the plans we have in place for this patient, you’re going to add years to his life, and he’s going to feel so much better.”